 As a symbol of "cutting men down to size" it is one of the day's most popular pastimes, so special ties are sold for the occasion, hated ones dragged out of storage, and turtleneck sweaters appear even on the usually conventionally dressed.

-As a sign of the general 'kicking over the traces' of the day, until some years ago any divorce case brought about because of an incident which had occurred on Weiberdonnerstag would be disallowed by the court.
+It was a sign of the day's general "kicking over the traces", that until quite recently any divorce case brought about because of an incident occurring on Weiberdonnerstag was disallowed by the court.

 A return to the pagan roots of a Christian celebration.

-Floats are often virtual works of art, taking months to make and traditionally decorated with mocking political and social commentary and caricature, which covers everything from unemployment and scandals to politicians and world leaders.
+Floats are almost works of art.
+Taking months to make, traditionally they showcase mocking political and social commentaries and caricatures; covering everything from unemployment and scandals to politicians and world leaders.

-On Shrove Tuesday, Faschingsdienstag, a traditional, and cult, dance by Munich's 'market women' from the century's old Viktualienmarkt, the city's huge open air food market, is a highpoint of the non-stop festivities.
+On Shrove Tuesday, Faschingsdienstag, a high point of the non-stop festivities is a traditional, and cult, dance by Munich's Market Women from the century's old Viktualienmarkt.
+The city's huge open air food market.

 Many Germans, even those not especially religious, will follow the custom of giving up something.
 From that night time glass of wine to computer games or television viewing.